mchwalisz/walker/README.md

 # WaLKER - Wifi Linux Kernel ExpeRiment

+We compare the Wi-Fi performance across recent Linux kernel releases.
+For each experiment run we use 6 nodes loaded with the same kernel version.
+Sequentially, for each possible (ordered) pair of nodes, we perform a following measurement.
+We setup one node as \ac{AP} and one as \ac{STA} and measure UDP throughput between them, with traffic flow from \ac{STA} to \ac{AP}.

-Perform a full mesh measurements of the interference and throughput between all WiFi nodes deployed in TWIST testbed in TKN building.
+Use WiFi nodes deployed in [TWIST testbed](http://www.twist.tu-berlin.de/) in TKN building.

-It is helpful to know the channel quality between each pair of nodes in a testbed.
-There can, of course, be interference on the channel and this can change over time.
-We have to keep in mind that the measurement of the channel quality is only one of the approaches.
+Nodes are spread over different distances to eliminate the impact of this parameter and increase the validity of the results.
-But even this approach can be helpful to understand happenings on the channel.
-It is a good idea to measure the throughput between a pair of nodes to get an indication of the channel quality.

 All nodes of the testbed operate in the 2.4 GHz and in the 5 GHz band.
-The goal of the experiment is to measure the channel quality between all pair of nodes by its throughput.
-This measurement should be done twice: once in the 2.4GHz and in the 5GHz band.

-Other experimenters can modify this script for their own experiment.
-To enable them to do this a documentation of the script is needed.
+Feel free to clone this repository and modify for own experiments.
+This is a showcase for *DevOps based Toolchain for Wireless Network Experimentation Support* paper.

 ## Installation